kptdev/kpt/site/reference/cli/live/status/README.md

   Determines how long the command should run before exiting.
 This deadline will be enforced regardless of the value of the --poll-until flag.
 The default is to wait forever.

+--inv-type:
+  Ways to get the inventory information.
+Must be one of the following:

+  * local: Get the inventory information from the local file.
+    This will only get the inventory information of the package at the given/default path.
+  * remote: Get the inventory information by calling List API to the cluster.
+    This will retrieve a list of inventory information from the cluster.

+  The default value is ‘local’.

+--inv-names:
+  Filter for printing statuses of packages with specified inventory names.
+  For multiple inventory names, use comma to them.
+  This must be used with --inv-type=remote.

+--namespaces:
+  Filter for printing statuses of packages under specified namespaces.
+  For multiple namespaces, use comma to separate them.

+--statuses:
+  Filter for printing packages with specified statuses.
+  For multiple statuses, use comma to separate them.
 ```

 <!--mdtogo-->